 Seaport Hotel is one of the best if you want beachfront rooms.
 It may be a little more expensive than other options, but it is worth your money.
 The rooms feature flat-screen TV sets, and it has on-site dining.
 Silver Line Bus Station is also located nearby for safe public transportation.

 The hotel is located in downtown Boston, just around the corner, from the North End neighborhood.
 Its location, design, staff, and facilities are all amazing.
 The beds are super comfy.
 You will enjoy every minute you spend in this hotel.

 Ramada is the most cost-effective option we have on this list.
 Its location may be problematic, but it is the best choice if your budget is tight.
 The hotel features an outdoor saltwater pool and a free shuttle from the airport and subway station.

 Boston has a population of around 700,000 and sees 19 million visitors annually.
 Boston sees 655 violent crimes per 100,000, making the city less safe than 83 percent of US cities.
 The violent crime rate in Boston is nearly double the national violent crime rate.
 That said, the center of Boston and the more touristy areas of Boston are largely quite safe.

 Is Boston a good place to live?

-Believe it or not, Boston is one of the healthiest cities in the country with a relatively high quality of life.
-Deutsche Bank even says Boston is the eighth-best city in the world in terms of quality of life!
+Believe it or not, Boston is one of the healthiest cities in the country, with a relatively high quality of life.
+Deutsche Bank even says Boston is the eighth-best city in the world regarding quality of life!

 Is Boston safer than Chicago or New York?